albar965/littlenavmap-manual/src/en/SEARCH.rst

 Drop down menu button that allows to hide or show search options.

+See :ref:`menu-button-search` for details.

-The drop down menu prefixes menu items with a change indicator ``*`` to show that the related filter row has modifications.
+The drop down menu suffixes menu items with an indicator ``(changed)`` to show that the related filter section has modifications.
 You can use this to find out why a search does not give the expected results.

 .. _search-result-table-view-context-menu: